Environmental impact of pesticides: Modern pesticide usage

-However, true data on pesticide usage remain scattered and/or not publicly available, especially worldwide (3).
-Some scholars argue the common practice of incident registration is inadequate for understanding the entirety of effects.

 Today, over 3.5 billion kilograms of synthetic pesticides are used for the world's agriculture in an over $45 billion industry.
 Current lead agrichemical producers include Syngenta (ChemChina), Bayer Crop Science, BASF, Dow AgroSciences, FMC, ADAMA, Nufarm, Corteva, Sumitomo Chemical, UPL, and Huapont Life Sciences.
 Bayer CropScience and its acquisition of Monsanto led it to record profits in 2019 of over $10 billion in sales, which herbicide shares growing by 22%, followed closely by Syngenta.